MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl-ipython.md

     ![Inline graph in the interactive window](media/ipython-repl-04.png)

 1. Instead of typing in the REPL, you can instead write code in the editor, select it, right-click, and select the **Send to interactive** command (Ctrl-E,E).
 Try pasting the code below into the editor, selecting it with Ctrl-A, then sending to the interactive window.
-(Note that when PTVS sends code to the interactive window, it sends it as one unit to avoid giving you intermediate or partial graphs.)
+(Note that when Visual Studio sends code to the interactive window, it sends it as one unit to avoid giving you intermediate or partial graphs.)

     ```python
         from mpl_toolkits.mplot3d import Axes3D